digitallabor-berlin/eudiw-sca/openbanking-r2s.md

     participant uw as EUDIW Wallet
     participant bank as ASPSP Payer

-    bank ->> uw: Authorization request
-    uw->>payer: Payment details
+    uw ->> bank: HTTP GET Authorization request object bank -->> uw: HTTP 200 Authorization request object uw->>payer: Payment details
     payer->> uw: consent
     uw->>uw: sign
-    uw->>bank: Authorization response
+    uw->>bank: HTTP POST Authorization response
+    bank ->> bank: Verify and execute payment bank -->> uw: Authorization response OK

 ```

-1. The ASPSP performs an SCA by requesting a self-attested payment request credential as described in Request2sign[^r2s].
-Thereby the authorization request must contain
+1. `HTTP GET` to load the OpenID4VP authorization request for the SCA
+2. `HTTP 200` response including the OpenID4VP authorization request, which must contain
     - the actual payload for the transaction in the `authorization_details` and
-    - the `presentation_definition` requesting a self-attested credential that will include the payload.
+    - the `presentation_definition` requesting a self-attested credential that will include the payload from the `authorization_details` as described in Request2sign[^r2s].
-2. The `input_descriptor` with the `id` `request2sign_input` will also provide a JSON schema the wallet can use to dynamically generate a form to display the content of the `authorization_details` to the user and ask for consent[^js_an_example].
+3. The wallet presents the payment details to the payer.
+The `input_descriptor` of the `payment_definition` with the `id` `request2sign_input` will also provide a JSON schema the wallet can use to dynamically generate a form to display the content of the `authorization_details` to the payer and ask for consent[^js_an_example].
-3. The user consents to the presentation of the payment request credential by providing the first factor like a wallet PIN or biometrics.
+4. The user consents to the presentation of the payment request credential by providing the first factor like a wallet PIN or biometrics.
-4. The wallet creates a payment request credential linked dynamically to the transaction by including the transaction details and signs it using the private key as the second factor.
+5. The wallet creates a payment request credential presentation linked dynamically to the transaction by including the transaction details and signs it using the private key as the second factor.
+6. `HTTP POST` including the OpenID4VP authorization response and the signed payment request credential.
-5. The payment request credential is send to the ASPSP as part of the authorization response.
+7. The ASPSP verifies the payment request credential using the public key of the payer and executes the payment.
+8. `HTTP 200`  signals the wallet that the credential has been received and verified successfully.
+Depending on the payment rail, it might also indicate the successful execution of a payment.

 Example of a complete authorization request object: